momander/wheel-spinner/README.md

 **This is not an officially supported Google product.**

 This README explains how to install the app and get it running in the cloud.
-This document is split up into three sections:
+This document is split up into five sections:
+1. Running the app 100% locally without any server setup
 1. Creating your test environment
 1. Creating your production environment
 1. Configuring advanced functionality
 1. Adding gallery images, sound effects, and languages

+## 1. Running the app 100% locally without any server setup ##

+You can run the application locally from your computer without setting up any server-based resources as described in the items below.
+Saving and sharing wheels won't work, but it may be enough if you want to run the application without hosting it online.
+Here is how to do it:

+1. Clone the repo
+1. Run ```npm install```
+1. Run ```build_dev.sh``` [or do the Windows equivalent]
+1. Run ```npx serve ./dist``` [or any static file server like http-server or caddy]

-## 1. Creating your test environment ##
+## 2. Creating your test environment ##

 You will first create a project for your test environment.
 This will let you run your code on your local machine, and deploy to a test environment in the